jlee55504/flashcard-o-matic-project/README.md

 ## Code Structure

   - ``src/Layout/index.js:`` Main application entry point
   - ``src/decks/CreateDeck.js:`` Creates new card decks
   - ``src/decks/Deck.js:`` Allows a deck to be edited, studied, or deleted.
 New cards can also be added to the deck the current cards being displayed can be edited or deleted
   - ``src/decks/EditDeck.js:`` Allows the name and description of a deck to be edited
   - ``src/cards/Study.js:`` Displays the front and back of every card in the deck to prepare for tests
   - ``src/cards/AddCard.js:`` Allows new cards to be added to decks
   - ``src/cards/EditCard.js:`` Allows the front and back of every card to be edited
- - ``src/Layout/style.css:`` Handles the visual styling for the application
+  - ``src/Layout/style.css:`` Handles the visual styling of the application
+  - ``src/imgs/:`` A folder containing the screenshot of the application

 ## Acknowledgments